binkley/homebrewery-files/witch.md

 ### Cantrips

-> _A word in your ear, a flower in your pocket, and a fire in your hand — that’s all a Witch needs.
+> _A word in your ear, a flower in your pocket, and a fire in your hand &mdash; that&rsquo;s all a Witch needs.
 And a good stare._

 - **[TBD Signature Cantrip]** <br>
   Glare-based cantrip.
 Bonus action, WIS save, psychic damage, prevents reactions.
 Scales by number of targets.

 #### 🛡️ Ally Buffs & Wards
 - **Guidance** <br>
-  Help an ally with a task — a Witch’s quiet encouragement. _Guidance_ and _Resistance_ are natural companions.
+  Help an ally with a task &mdash; a Witch&rsquo;s quiet encouragement. _Guidance_ and _Resistance_ are natural companions.

 - **Resistance** <br>
-  Bolster an ally’s saving throw against a single threat. _Guidance_ and _Resistance_ are natural companions.
+  Bolster an ally&rsquo;s saving throw against a single threat. _Guidance_ and _Resistance_ are natural companions.

 - **Spare the Dying** <br>
   Stabilize a dying creature.
-Especially suited to the *Mother* Witch. _Spare the Dying_ and _Toll the Dead_ are natural companions.
+Especially suited to the _Mother_ Witch. _Spare the Dying_ and _Toll the Dead_ are natural companions.

 - **Thaumaturgy** <br>
   Dramatic presence: booming voice, flickering flame, tremors, or opened doors.

 #### 📌 Damage & Control
 - **Mind Sliver** <br>
-  Psychic jab that weakens the target’s next saving throw.
+  Psychic jab that weakens the target&rsquo;s next saving throw.

 - **Toll the Dead** <br>
   A knell for the wicked; deals more damage if the target is wounded. _Spare the Dying_ and _Toll the Dead_ are natural companions.